wp-plugins/the-holy-scripturizer/readme.txt

 * Support for [Libronix](http://www.libronix.com/ "Libronix is a digital library software system from Logos Software") links.
 * [Bibleref](http://semanticbible.com/bibleref/bibleref-overview.html "Bibleref, semantic standards for Bible verse markup") standards compliant.

+= New in Version 1.8.2 =

+* Removed an unnecessary function to reduce file size

 = New in Version 1.8.1 =

 * Fixed bug where open in new window via icon feature would return 404 errors